Grover search revisited; application to image pattern matching: Quantum pattern matching algorithm

 Lastly, we remark on the implementation of the circuit.
-In our framework, the oracle operator $G_O$ is simple, and it can be composed of one $n_D$-controlled Toffoli gate.
-In contrast, the diffusion operator $G_D$ contains $U^\dag$ and $U$, which consist of the database operator $A$ and the query operator $B$.
-If we naively implement them, the number of gates increases exponentially in the system size, i.e., $O(2^{n_D +n_I})$.
+In our framework, the oracle operator $G_o$ is simple, and it can be composed of one $n_D$-controlled Toffoli gate.
+In contrast, the diffusion operator $G_d$ contains $U^\dag$ and $U$, which consist of the database operator $A$ and the query operator $B$.
+If we naively implement the perfect version of those data loading operators, the number of gates increases exponentially in the system size, i.e., $O(2^{n_D +n_I})$.
 This is severe to implement on near future devices, and might spoil the quantum advantages even on fault-tolerant quantum devices.
-To overcome this difficulty, we introduce the recently proposed data loading technique, AAE.
+To overcome this difficulty, we introduce AAE, as described in the next subsection.